- 1 Week trek

 Click here to view the List of Things to carry in Singalila Phoktey Dara trek

-Permit requirements for to enter and trek in Sikkim including Goecha La trek:
+Permit requirements to enter and trek in Sikkim including Phoktey Dara trek:

 Sikkim has some restrictions regarding travelling and special permits are a must to obtain.
 It is a good space to write the details regarding the different permits and fees required by the administration.
 Also we hope that this section will help those people who want to reach independently to Sikkim.
 Indians may skip this section if you don’t have a travel plan specifically in North Sikkim.

-(A) For Indian Nationals: Trekking permit is required inside Kanchendzongha National park and the local police verification at Yuksom police outpost.
+(A) For Indian Nationals: Trekking permit is required inside Barsey Rhododendron Sanctuary and can be obtained at Hilley Forest checkpost.
 Two recent passport size photos, One personal photo ID card with address proof in it (Aadhar/Driving Licence/Voter ID/Passport) along with photocopies of the same are to be submitted along with a self declaration at Yuksom police outpost.
 Below is a handy guide for those having plan for additional holidays/destinations in Sikkim.
 Even Indians need Protected Area Permit (PAP) for visiting North Sikkim or Nathu La.

 (B) For Foreign Nationals: